andybest227/ecommerce_app/README.md

 3. JUnit & Mockito: Unit and integration testing.

 ## 📚 Microservices Overview
-# User Service:
+- User Service:
 Manages user registration, login, and profile management.
 JWT-based authentication and authorization.

-Product Service:
+- Product Service:
 Handles product catalog, search, and filtering.
 Inventory management.

-Order Service:
+- Order Service:
 Processes orders and manages order status.
 Sends notifications for order updates.

-Payment Service:
+- Payment Service:
 Integrates with payment gateways for secure transactions.
 Handles payment confirmation and refunds.

-Notification Service:
+- Notification Service:
 Sends email and SMS notifications for order updates and promotional offers.
 Uses Kafka for real-time notification triggers.

-API Gateway:
+- API Gateway:
 Routes requests to appropriate microservices.
 Centralized authentication and request filtering.

-Config Server:
+- Config Server:
 Centralized configuration management for all services.

+# 🌐 How to Run
+Prerequisites:
+Java 17+
+Maven
+Docker & Docker Compose

+# 👥 Contributions
+Contributions are welcome!
+Feel free to fork this repository and create pull requests to improve the application.

+# 📧 Contact
+For inquiries or support, reach out via aondopase@gmail.com.